nationalparkservice/imd-ccal/README.md

 file, users may use the `write_results()` function to create and write the results table to file in one step.
-Here is an example of reading data from a single file of CCAL lab data and writing the results table to an Excel file or set of CSV files.
+Here is an example of reading data from a single file of CCAL lab data and writing the results table to an Excel or CSV file.

 ``` r
 # Write results table to xlsx from demo data stored in imdccal package